martinsgmx/minimal-mistakes/_posts/2018-06-01-arch-arm-xfce4-tigervnc.md

 How to connect Raspberry VNCserver to a VNC viewer?
 ------

 First to all, we need know somethings.
 Every VNCserver by start with Raspberry generate a process with a display number.
-That's number it's interpreter by :X Where X it's the display number.
+That's number it's interpreter by :X.

 > Yep!
 You can generate VNC server's unlimited if you want!
 Only limitation it's Raspberry resources!

-Every VNCserver generate a connection port 590X Again, X it's the number assign by VNCserver.
+Every VNCserver generate a port connection 590X.
-To connect to own Raspberry, with need execute vncserver on Raspberry side, and connect via VNCviewer by the port assign.
+To connect the Raspberry, with need execute vncserver on Raspberry side, and connect via VNCviewer by the port assigned.
-Every connection it's via Raspberry IP and port 590X.

 Example: